kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 TODO
 - There's too much "we're uncertain" in the text.
 It's looking like we're cowards, which is not the case.
 We're just thinking too much.
 Overthinking.
 I want to dampen it, ease that.
 - Lazy images are taking longer to load on mobile (zrok) and causing blank squares to show up as I scroll.
+- I want to include somewhere, perhaps in the end, that I thought the temples were the destination, but in doing the pilgrimage, I learned that the destination is the walk itself.
 -->

 For thousands of years, the *Kumano Kodo* (熊野古道) trails in Japan have guided pilgrims toward sacred temples and connected walkers in search of meaning, or just adventure.
 While walking those paths for five days in search of the latter, I may have stumbled upon a little of the former.